kiba/Writings/fac/chp6_middle_of_nowhere.md

 # Chapter Six: Middle of Nowhere

 The vast majority of humanity live inside the four city-states; Vale, Atlas, Vacuo, and Mistral, where it's mostly safe and comfortable.
-There used to be more kingdoms, but they either been absorbed, or broke apart.
+There used to be more kingdoms, but they either been absorbed, or broken apart.

 A minority of humans decided to live out in the Grimm wilderness.
 Depending on a person's view, they might be viewed as either hardy settlers or foolish dreamers.

 Despite the danger from the Grimm and the environment, the wilderness offered opportunities to make a living.
 Some of which included mining for Dusts.
 Independent mining towns tend to pop up like zits only to be slapped down by the Grimm, or the mines are simply exhausted.

-Dawn was one of those mining town, but they also struck it rich, while also being on the map, as they are on the path of a well known trade route between Vale and Vacuo.
+Dawn was one of those mining town, but they struck a particularly rich vein, while also being on the map, as they are on the path of a well known trade route between Vale and Vacuo.
 That would sustain the town when the richness of the mine ran out.

 When the inhabitants of Dawn noticed smoke trails and a bulging greyness from afar, as well reports of destroyed grimm birds, they sent a message to their mother city-state for assistance.

 for Qrow, a veteran huntsman, treated this mission like any other.
-Sure, there was a mystery, and on occasion, it did turn out something interesting.
-He didn't have any particular expectation.
+Sure, there was a mystery, and sometime that would turn out to be an interesting experience, but most often not.

 "We're approaching the probable location," the Vale military pilot said.
 The dropship tilted to the right until they were in sight of a grey circular layout.